Skip to Content

-Colossal Biosciences, based in Austin, Texas, has revealed the birth of three dire wolf pups, each containing ancient DNA sequences meticulously reconstructed from fossilized remains.
-Utilizing advanced CRISPR gene-editing technology, scientists integrated these sequences into the embryos of modern canids, resulting in hybrids that exhibit the physical and genetic traits of their extinct ancestors.
-The first pup, aptly named Remus, was born to a surrogate mixed-breed dog and is now two months old.
+Colossal Biosciences, a biotech firm based in Austin, Texas, has revealed the birth of three dire wolf pups, which according to the National Park Service, were last known to roam the earth about 10,000 to 12,000 years ago, long before recorded history.
+They were able to reconstruct the ancient DNA sequences from fossilized remains utilizing the CRISPR gene-editing technology.
+The DNA sequences were integrated into the embryos of modern wolves, resulting in hybrids that exhibit the physical and genetic traits of their long-extinct ancestors.

 (via BoreCure)